 I actually tried to fast for the previous two years in Dubai before I became Muslim (you can read more about my previous experience here and why I decided to fast).
-Many expatriates used to go on holiday during Ramadan but over the last fews years increasingly more of us stay have stayed in Dubai.
+Many expatriates used to go on holiday during Ramadan but these days many stay in Dubai.
+The way the country operates during Ramadan has vastly changed!
 It’s possible to live a pretty normal life during Ramadan but with a few small changes.
 As you’ll find out below!

 What is Ramadan?

-During this month, Muslims not only fast during the daylight hours but they also do acts of charity and try to avoid anything seen as sinful.
-It is a time to avoid negative behavior like gossiping or arguing.
+During this month, Muslims not only fast during the daylight hours but also do acts of charity and try to avoid anything seen as sinful.
+It is a time to avoid negative behaviour like gossiping or arguing.